New to Maryland Information

 New residents to Maryland have sixty days in which to obtain a Maryland driver’s license.
 Commercial drivers must transfer their commercial driver's license (CDL), within 30 days.
 Please click here for more information on the Maryland commercial driver’s license.

-For non-commercial licenses, please refer to sources of proof for required identity and residency documentation and instructions.
+For those new to Maryland customers seeking non-commercial licenses, please refer to our REAL ID Lookup tool for required identity and residency documentation and instructions prior to making an appointment.

 MDOT MVA provides one of the most secure driver’s licenses, learner’s permits and identification (ID) cards in the nation.
 All cards are delivered through the mail within 4-7 business days.
 The cards incorporate cutting-edge security features to help protect against identity theft and fraud and meet all state and federal standards for REAL ID.